 While the markets should remain stable through 2016, growth is doubtful.
 Will this present an opportunity for private equity firms to acquire large REITs and REOCs?
 Will large public entities continue to grow by acquiring smaller firms and expanding outside of Canada?
 Will Canadian capital continue be invested in recovering foreign real estate?
 On the debt side, what opportunities and challenges does the withdrawal from Canada of several major foreign institutional lenders present?
 When will interest rates begin to rise, and what impact will this have?

 This stimulating, full-day conference will engage many of the industry's foremost leaders in an informative, candid and interactive forum.
 It will investigate the causes and effects of these significant trends in Canadian real estate capital markets - both current and emerging.
-Four insightful panel discussions will focus on private equity, public equity, international lenders, and public and private debt.
+Four insightful panel discussions will focus on REITs, REOCs and IPOs; foreign equity investment into Canada; conventional lending; and crowdfunding / alternative lending.
 The panel sessions will have a practical focus: analyzing current trends, forecasting future changes, and examining strategies executives can immediately implement to capitalize on opportunities and manage risks presented by emerging market conditions.
 The event will also provide many informal networking opportunities to build business relationships with senior executives across a broad spectrum within the commercial real estate and capital markets sectors.